-An Agemono dish in Japanese cuisine is one in which the main ingredient is deep-fried.
-Age dofu (or tofu) is any preparation of deep-fried tofu, while today’s dish, Agedashi Tofu, is cubes if the fried bean curd served in a dashi based sauce.
-Our sauce today is essentially a Kakejiru (or dashi, soy, mirin blend) and we will be using a pre-prepared quantity of it in our recipe here…
+An Agemono dish in Japanese cookery is one in which the main ingredient is deep-fried.
+Age dofu (or tofu) is any preparation of deep-fried tofu, while Agedashi Tofu is cubes of the fried bean curd served in a dashi-based sauce.
+Here, as is often the case, the sauce is essentially a Kakejiru (or dashi, soy, mirin blend) lightly thickened with cornstarch.

 - ¼ lb.
-Firm Tofu, pressed (see method here) and cut into bite sized cubes;
+Firm Tofu cut into bite sized cubes;

 - 1 tbsp.
 Soy Sauce;

 - ½ tsp.
 Cornstarch, plus more for dusting the tofu;

 - Katsuobushi flakes plus finely sliced Scallion for garnish.

 Notes: The amounts here are for a small appetizer portion for two.
 The ¾ cup of sauce is a bit more than we need but it is trickier to work with amounts much smaller.
 The sauce with Agedashi Tofu often uses more soy than the basic Kakejiru so I am adding another tablespoon You can increase this and even add more mirin or sugar if you like.

 First, make a paste of the half teaspoon of cornstarch with a little water and then add in the Kakejiru.
 Heat this in a small pot over moderate heat until it thickens and turns clear and glossy.
 Keep warm for now.

 Toss the cubes of tofu in the remaining cornstarch and shake off the excess.

 Now deep fry the cubes in oil over moderate heat until the float to the surface and are just starting to turn golden brown in a few places.